 I read a lot of clickbait articles offering 7 top tips for a perfect email or “Make these simple email changes and start selling NOW”.
 You know the ones.

 Much of it is written by non-specialist sources, freelance writers and content production teams.
-The idea of freelance, often younger content writers advising a readership of experienced, senior B2B professionals on the recipe for B2B email success is an amazing quirk of modern reality… or it’s a standard Wednesday commute, depending on your caffeine levels.
+The idea of non-specialist content writers advising a readership of experienced, senior B2B professionals on the recipe for B2B email lead generation success is as common as it is ironic.

-We contact close to a million prospects each year and we don’t mince words when we say the lifeblood of every SoPro campaign is the concise passage of text we craft to engage every specific prospect with just the right message, in the right way, at just the right time.
+We contact well over a million prospects each year and we don’t mince words when we say the lifeblood of every Sopro campaign is the concise passage of text we craft to engage every specific prospect with just the right message, in the right way, at just the right time.
 To kick-start the right conversation.

 “Mixing the cut and polished language of executives with the playground banter of real business.“